jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Advanced Topics/Multithreading and Concurrency/Processes.md

 tags: #C-sharp #Programmering #AdvancedTopics #MultiThreadingAndConcurrency

-## Definition
+> [!tldr] Definition
+> A process is an instance of a program that is executed independently and managed by the operating system.
+> It contains the program code and its current activity.

 ---
-A process is an instance of a program that is executed independently and managed by the operating system.

-It contains the program code and its current activity.

 ## Key Concepts
----
 ##### Isolation
 Each process runs in its own memory space and does not share memory directly with other processes, providing isolation and stability.